Art Marketing 101

 In this post, I will talk about everything you need to focus on to learn how to get publicity as an artist.

 Vision And Goals

-If you have been following me for some time now, you have heard this speech before.
+If you have been following me for some time, you have heard this speech.

 You need to have a clear vision of where you would like to be in the next five or ten years, and you must set goals to get there.

 Goal setting is one of the most important activities you can do in your small business, regardless of how old your business is, where you are located, how profitable it is, or what you sell.
 Goals help you stay focused, and they can prevent your business from becoming stagnant.
 (Source: The Balance Small Business)

 - Where would you like to be in five years?